The fall semester is almost here… let’s continue to stay safe!

 - Monitor your symptoms.
 Seek immediate medical care if you experience difficulty breathing.

-- End isolation after day 5 if your symptoms have resolved and you have been fever-free for at least 24 hours without medication.
+- End isolation after day 5 if your symptoms are improving and you have been fever-free for 24 hours without the use of medication.

 - Students are responsible for consulting with their faculty member(s) regarding options to stay current with assigned course work while completing their required quarantine/isolation period.